dashjoin/platform/README.md

 sure that apart from the raw data, the result also contains type information that can be used by the UI in order to interpret the values.

 Graph queries can be run on a specific or on all databases.
 Dashjoin contains a partial OpenCypher implementation.
-Consider the following OpenCypher example:
+Consider the following OpenCypher example (to learn OpenCypher, please refer to [this interactive guide](https://neo4j.com/developer/cypher/querying/)):

 ```
 MATCH
   path=(start:`dj/northwind/EMPLOYEES`)-[r1:REPORTS_TO]->(boss)-[r2:REPORTS_TO]->(finish)
 RETURN
   start._dj_resource, boss.LAST_NAME, finish._dj_resource, path"
-}
 ```

 This query traverses the recursive "reports to" relationship.
 The variables start, boss, and finish